cs411-alawini/sp24-cs411-team051-OneOOne/doc/Stage2_Conceptual_and_Logical_Design.md

 2. CategoryId, SubcategoryId -> Name
 3. BudgetId -> Description, Amount
 4. ReminderId -> Name, Recurrence, Description
+(Note: FD's for two attribute relations are not shown here)

 A relation is in 3NF if at least one of the following conditions holds in every non-trivial function dependency X –> Y -
 * X is a super key.